Summer English Instructor

 - Daily in-class instruction, group work, real-world application of concepts taught, quizzes

-- Present novel concepts that may not otherwise be seen by our students unless they decide to actively seek it out;writing skills development, such as grammar, syntax, and structures of essay, along with fun project based activities
+- Present novel concepts that they may not otherwise be seen by our students unless they decide to actively seek it out; writing skills development, such as grammar, syntax, and structures of essay, along with fun project based learning activities.

 - How student met goals/objectives/outcomes of class